hwfengcs/SDYJ_Multi_Agents/README_EN.md

 ## ✨ What can it do?

-✅ **Beginner-friendly**: Just one command to get started ✅ **Multiple AI models**: Supports GPT-4, Claude, Gemini, DeepSeek, and more ✅ **Multi-source search**: Automatically searches web pages, academic papers, and more ✅ **Human review**: Research plan requires your approval before proceeding ✅ **Auto-generated reports**: Outputs beautiful Markdown format research reports ✅ **Real-time progress**: Watch AI complete research step by step
+✅ **Beginner-friendly**: Just one command to get started ✅ **Multiple AI models**: Supports GPT, Claude, Gemini, DeepSeek, and more ✅ **Multi-source search**: Automatically searches web pages, academic papers, and more ✅ **Human review**: Research plan requires your approval before proceeding ✅ **Multiple report formats**: Supports both Markdown and HTML output formats ✅ **Auto-generated reports**: Outputs beautiful professional research reports ✅ **Real-time progress**: Watch AI complete research step by step

 ## 🎬 Use Cases